-S&B Shichimi Togarashi vs House Shichimi Togarashi
+S&B Shichimi Togarashi vs. House Shichimi Togarashi

-S&B and House Foods are both Japanese companies that make spice and spice-related products such as curry roux, and their popular products include “Shichimi Togarashi (七味唐辛子)”.
+S&B and House Foods are both Japanese companies that make spice and spice-related products such as curry roux, and their popular products include Shichimi Togarashi (七味唐辛子).

-S&B Shichimi Togarashi vs House Shichimi Togarashi
+S&B Shichimi Togarashi vs. House Shichimi Togarashi

 Ingredients (7 Spices)

 First, let’s see the ingredients.
-As I mentioned above, the first ingredient of every Shichimi Togarashi is ground red chili pepper.
+As mentioned above, the first ingredient of every Shichimi Togarashi is ground red chili pepper.
 So are these.

-But the chili pepper in the S&B’s regular Shichimi Togarashi actually consists of roasted and non-roasted, while the House Foods’ regular Shichimi only uses roasted one.
+But the chili pepper in the S&B’s regular Shichimi Togarashi consists of roasted and non-roasted, while the House Foods’ regular Shichimi only uses roasted one.

-and the Shichimi Togarashi from S&B contains black sesame seeds, “Chinpi (陳皮: dried Mikan mandarin orange peel)”, Sansho pepper, hemp seeds, poppy seeds, and Aonori (green seaweed).
+and the Shichimi Togarashi from S&B contains black sesame seeds, Chinpi (陳皮: dried Mikan mandarin orange peel), Sansho pepper, hemp seeds, poppy seeds, and Aonori (green seaweed).

 Taste

-Price and Expiration Date
+Price & Expiration Date

-The manufacturer’s suggested retail price of the S&B’s bottled Shichimi Togarashi (15 grams) is 130 yen (about 1.2 USD), and that of the House Foods (17 grams) is also 130 yen (about 1.2 USD).
+The manufacturer’s suggested retail price of the bottled Shichimi Togarashi from S&B (15 grams) is 142 yen (excluding tax/as of October 2023), and the one from House Foods (17 grams) is also 142 yen.

 (Reference Pages: SB Foods, House Foods )